Paradox-No-it-s-not/arrowflight/README.md

 If `NO_HEADER` is used, only the values row is printed.
 If `NO_PLOT` is used the script will exit after printing (no GUI windows are created).

 ## Notes & Next steps
-- I translated internal comments and docstrings in `source/flug.py` from German to English.
-The user-facing UI strings (plot titles, axis labels, printed prompts, annotation text) are currently left as in the script; if you want them fully English I can update them as well.
-- If you want, I can run the script with a sample input and capture the printed output.
-- Optionally I can add a small unit test or a convenience CLI wrapper.

----
-Created by the repository tooling assistant.
-If you'd like UI text translated or a different README format, tell me which sections to change.